writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 ==============================================================

 Things are coming along nicely for our `upcoming conference`_ in Portland, Oregon.
-It’s only 40 days away, and we’re putting together the final touches.
+It’s a little more than a month away, and we’re putting together the final touches.

 We’re excited to announce our Portland speakers and a few events before the conference where you can get to know your fellow documentarians.